The Unembraced Artist Within

 Lately I’ve been having lots of conversations with artists about creativity, art, spirituality of art…There seems to be disagreement on what creativity actually is–what art is at its essence.
 There have been many writings on the topic over the span of history and time…I don’t claim to know many of them, I only know my own experience.
 As a teacher, I have also watched a few others’ experiences along the way as well.

-I don’t much care to have a staunch definition of these: art or creativity for myself–I just want to be able to actually “do it–” to create, to make, to do the thing of art.
-I simply want to have these parts of myself free–my personality, my wiring, my makeup, to do what they were meant to do and express into the world what they were meant to express.
+I don’t much care to have a staunch definition of these: art or creativity for myself—I just want to be able to actually “do it—” to create, to make, to do the thing of art.
+I simply want to have these parts of myself free—my personality, my wiring, my makeup, free to do what they were meant to do and express into the world what they were meant to express.

 Art is a gift.
 The communal aspect of art is so interesting.
-Because art has an intention, it moves towards—a person, a group of people or the artist themselves.
+Because art has an intention, it moves towards a person, a group of people or the artist themselves.
 There’s a wonderful book I’ve seen on the topic: The Gift: Creativity and The Artist in the Modern World by Lewis Hyde.
 It reads much like an art history lesson on art as a gift over history and time through many cultures.
 It builds a strong argument—very interesting.
 Recommend.

 Art is risk.
 There are many obstacles to the artist.
 Many battles must be fought through.
 Mental, emotional, physical, environmental—you name it!
 There are sacrifices that are made.
 So when you honor an artist, those words won’t be wasted.
 There’s much that they had to face to make this.
 There was much to do, to question, to find, to reject.

-What a thing to do, to participate in the communal work of partaking in our God-given identity to create what is imprinted on our lives to create—to risk—to give—to share—to express!
+What a thing to do, to participate in the communal work of partaking in our God-given identity to create what is imprinted upon our lives to create—to risk—to give—to share—to express!
 Those people who have spent their time and their lives doing this work, they are artists.
 We honor them.
 The tireless hours they swam upstream, risking shame, rejection, denial (even from themselves in their journey of self-discovery).
 They fought many dangers and foes—to birth what God called them to make.
 I do believe everyone has the capability and the ability to do art.
 Perhaps some feel the call, perhaps only some answer it…but I do believe there are creators in us all.
 Perhaps that part of you was quieted.
-Perhaps part of you hid because someone said a harsh word to you early on, when your confidence was still not yet solidified in this part of your persona.
+Perhaps part of you hid because someone said a harsh word to you early on, when your confidence was still not yet solidified.
 Perhaps, you’ve been marginalized and only think that parts of the creative process are valuable—such as the editing part, the vision casting part…

 May we have the bravery to unleash the depths of us into the world—at least to some degree—some new degree each day.